-You probably know what an IP address is and how to find it (yep, just type ?what is my IP address? in Google and you?ll see a series of digits).
-But what about MAC address (or Wi-Fi address)?
-How to find it on a Macbook Pro?
+You probably know what an IP address is and how to find it, right?
+Just type what is my IP address in Google and you’ll see a series of digits and dots.

-What is MAC address (vs. IP address)?
+What is MAC address? (vs. IP address)

-Just a note – don’t get confused by the term “MAC” (short for Media Access Control).
+Just a note – don’t get confused by the term MAC (short for Media Access Control).
 It actually has nothing to do with Apple’s Mac computers.
 Every network device has a unique MAC address, including a Windows PC.

 There are a number of situations you may have to know your MAC address.
 For example, you want to get authorized to access certain servers in your company or organization.

 For me, the motivation was different.
 The other day the Internet on my apartment was super slow, I suspected somebody was stealing my network and draining the limited brand-width.

 But surprisingly, it didn’t show me the names of each device.
-Instead, all I saw was a series of digits and characters ? which later I figured out are the MAC (Wi-Fi) addresses.
+Instead, all I saw was a series of digits and characters which later I figured out are the MAC (Wi-Fi) addresses.
 But which one represented my MacBook Pro?
 I was confused.

-It’s not rocket science to find it out?
+It’s not rocket science to find it out!

 Step 1: Click on the Apple logo, and then System Preferences…